anibalsande/Group5-UDC-Seneca/TechnicalandDeveloperNotes.md

 - the future height of a child based on variables including mother's height, father's height, nutritional factors, and environmental factors.

 ### The LRM App in Context
-The LRM App has an easy-to-use graphical interface and allows users across different fields with varying levels of technical knowledge to upload their own datasets, create and visualize complex linear regression models, and then make statistically supportable predictions from them quickly.
+The LRM App has an easy-to-use graphical interface and allows users across different fields with varying levels of technical knowledge to upload their own datasets, process the data to handle create and visualize complex linear regression models, and then make statistically supportable predictions from them quickly.

-To put this in historical context, it was only a few decades ago that making, interpreting, and making predictions from such models would have required advanced statistical knowledge as well as the help of expert computer programmers.
-But as of 2024, with the power of AI and ML, the LRM App represents a relatively straightforward program that can be used by laypersons with reasonable confidence as long as they have good quality datasets for the predictions they want to make.
+To put this in historical context, it was only a few decades ago that a layperson could never have done these tasks without the help of an expert statistician, a specialized computer, and a significant investment of time.
+But as of 2024, the LRM App represents a relatively straightforward computer program that can be used by laypersons with reasonable confidence as long as they have good quality datasets for the predictions they want to make.

 ## About the Team and the Development Process
 Group 5-UDC-Seneca has five student members and two faculty members.